Solaris17/ARC-Firmware-Tool/README.md

 Trademarks are property of their respective owners.

+> [!NOTE]
-### A few screenshots of the flash sequence as well as the save log function.
+> A few screenshots of the flash sequence as well as the save log function.

 ![alt text](https://github.com/Solaris17/ARC-Firmware-Tool/blob/beta/pictures/main-window.png?raw=true)